 Reading and Writing Placement Testing

-All incoming first-year students will take the Reading Comprehension test and will compose an essay.
+All incoming first-year students will compose a brief essay off campus, on their own time, and then come to campus to take the ACCUPLACER Reading Comprehension test.
 Incoming transfer students may need to take the Reading Comprehension and Sentence Skills tests if they have never completed and successfully transferred a college-level composition course.
 If you are a transfer student, you will be informed which exams and assessments you need prior to registration.

 CollegeBoard offers official sample questions and test prep applications for all ACCUPLACER exams.
+Our English Department offers sample student essays along with feedback to help incoming first-year students prepare for the writing placement essay.
 Students are also encouraged to visit the Writing Studio in the Academic Achievement Center for free one-on-one tutoring in writing.
 Click on the links below to access a particular resource:

-On placement testing day, all students will be asked to write an essay, which will inform English composition course placement.
 This essay measures students' ability to write effectively--a critical component of academic success.
-Essays will be read by a panel of English faculty members at BSU.
-Essay topics remain secret and are disclosed to students only during new student orientation.
+Essays will be read by a panel of English faculty members at BSU, who will then place students into the composition course most appropriate for their skill level.

-Students will have 45 minutes to complete the essay.
-A satisfactory essay should develop a central idea in response to the prompt delivered on test day.
+A satisfactory essay should develop a central idea in response to the essay prompt.
 Ideas in the essay should be organized into logical paragraphs that include specific details and connect to the author's central idea.

 In addition, faculty readers expect students to: